Doctorate (PhD)

 Eligibility criteria

 Meeting the eligibility requirements for admission is not in itself a guarantee of admission.
-The candidate's potential to undertake research, the quality and feasibility of the research proposal, the availability of appropriate supervision and the referee's reports will all be taken into consideration.
-Please refer to Regulation 5.2.
+The candidate's potential to undertake research, the quality and feasibility of the research proposal, the availability of appropriate supervision and the referee's reports will all be taken into consideration (refer to section 6 of the Higher Degree Research Policy).